Conditional Lagrangian Wasserstein Flow for Time Series Imputation: Preliminaries

-where $\Delta p_t = \div (\nabla p_t)$ is the Laplacian.
-In fact, both Eq.~{eq:sde} and Eq.~{eq:fpe} reveal the dynamics of the system and serve as the boundary conditions for the optimization problems we will introduce in later sections with different focuses.
-The differences are when the constraint is Eq.~\ref{eq:sde}, the formalism is Lagrangian, which depicts the movement of each individual particle; while when the constraint is Eq.\ref{eq:fpe}, the formalism is Eulerian, which depicts the evolution of population.
+In fact, both Eq.~\eqref{eq:sde} and Eq.~\eqref{eq:fpe} reveal the system's dynamics and act as the boundary conditions for the optimization problems introduced in later sections, each with a different focus.
+When the constraint is given by Eq.~\eqref{eq:sde}, the formalism is Lagrangian, depicting the movement of each individual particle.
+In contrast, when the constraint is Eq.~\eqref{eq:fpe}, the formalism is Eulerian, representing the evolution of the population as a whole.